-A number of social functions are scheduled each year.
-Key recurring functions are:

-- the Club's presentation night held on the same night as the annual general meeting in May. - the Christmas breakup on the last Club sailing day of the year.
+Three functions are scheduled each year.
+These are the Club's presentation night held on the same night as the annual general meeting in May.
+The next is a trivia night held in September.
+The third is the Christmas breakup on the last Club sailing day of the year.
 These events are provided at a subsidized cost for members.
 Family and friends are welcome to attend, but no subsidy is available.
-Other ad hoc events are arranged from time to time, including a members' family and friends picnic day, a Trivia night, a Talent night etc.
+Other ad hoc events are arranged from time to time, including a members', family and friends picnic day.